 Criminal Code of Canada: Criminal offenses related to domestic violence, such as assault, uttering threats, and harassment, are covered under the Criminal Code of Canada.
 Criminal charges can be laid against individuals accused of committing acts of violence or threats within a domestic context.

 Emergency Protection Orders (EPO): In urgent situations, a victim of domestic violence may seek an Emergency Protection Order, which provides immediate protection for a specified period.
 The purpose of an EPO is to minimize, in as much as possible, the risk of future harm where it has been found that family violence has occurred.
 The granting of an EPO is remedial, not punitive in nature.
 EPOs can be obtained through the police or the courts.
-And EPO will be subject to review and can only be confirmed if the requirements set out in section 2(a), 2(a.1) and (2)(b) of the PAFVA are satisfied.
+Any EPO will be subject to review and can only be confirmed if the requirements set out in section 2(a), 2(a.1) and (2)(b) of the PAFVA are satisfied.

 Victim Services: Alberta has victim services programs that offer support, information, and referrals to victims of crime, including domestic violence.
 These services can help throughout the legal process and connect victims with resources for support.
 You can connect to victim services at https://www.victimservicesalberta.com/.